AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 1. Clinic manager requests to delete a patient using the delete command
 2. Clinic manager enters the patient index
-3. CLInic validates the index is within range
-4. CLInic removes the patient from the system
+3. CLInic removes the patient from the system
-5. CLInic displays success message
+4. CLInic removes patient and displays success message

    Use case ends.